There is no substitute for Intuitive Web Design

 It turns out that most users just want something comfortable to use and relatively simple to understand.
 They don’t want to have to jump through hoops.
 Instead, they want you to guide them to something that will either solve their problem or take away their pain.

 So what’s the key to intuitive web design?
 How do you do it?

-Understanding Intuitive Web Design
+4 steps into understanding Intuitive Web Design

 Make Your Site Predictable